Hier0nimus/anno-mods-hier0nimus/mods/[Gameplay] Military Attention/README.md

 ## Changelog

+### Beta v0.15 (Ongoing)
+- Fixed compatibility for Old Town (Fishboss)
+- Fixed decal for Military Training Facility

-### Beta v0.14 (Ongoing)
+### Beta v0.14
 - Changed menu icon for Clean water pump
 - Changed name of Militairy contstruction menu to soldiers contrusction menu to be in line with the other categories focused on the population tier
 - Fire towers and large ammunition depots in all regions can now only be build when reaching Arctic gas with 750 technicians.
 - Military Prison is now unlocked at 500 engineers and not at 1000 soldiers because you need concrete for it
 - Rearranged some buildings in the soldiers building menu
 - Added extra compatibility for Combat Overhaul
-- Reduced the cycletime for open pit mines again to 30s
-- Reduced the cycletime for clean water pump to 30s
-- Reduced the cycletime for the basic care package factory a bit from 90s to 60s
 - Fixed a bug where the Sanitation facility could make the game crash when a cart from the Nitrary shed was picking up dung there
+- Fixed some floating props for the stable fields
+- Fixed Enbesa encampment which was incorrectly a New World encampment
 - Added recipe background visuals for ammunition factories and depots
+- Balanced maintenance costs for a lot of buildings
+- Balanced cycletime for a lot of buildings
+- Balanced consumption for all soldier tiers
+- Added/changed lifestyle needs for soldiers in all regions
+- Reduction of farmfields all farms in all regions to make some more space for soldier residences and extra production buildings
+- Unlocked bombs together with Old World Bombs factory
+- Rearranged order of workforce for soldiers in top menu to be the same for all regions
+- Added a radius to the Clean Water Pump so you can not build them next to eachoter.
+Thanks to hanthe2th for the idea
+- Fixed the shooting of the fort and balanced it a bit more

 ### Beta v0.13
 - Now full support for Creative mode